 In Year 11 students begin their NCEA Level 1 qualification.
 In order to pass Level 1, all students are required to gain 10 credits in numeracy standards.
 The vast majority of students at Westlake Boys High School achieve many more than this and are well prepared to continue with Mathematics studies in Year 12 in either Statistics or Calculus.
 A number of students also choose to pursue both branches of Mathematics.

 In Year 12 students can choose to follow the Calculus or Statistics courses for NCEA Level 2.
 The Calculus course has a heavy emphasis in algebra, differentiation, integration, graphing and trigonometry.
 The Statistics course does still cover some algebra along with trigonometry, networks and units on statistical analyses.

 In Year 13, the difference between the Calculus and Statistics courses becomes more pronounced as the Calculus course extends students in their ability to work with algebra, differentiation, integration, trigonometry and complex numbers.
 The Statistics course develops students’ ability to analyse data and draw conclusions, and is more project-based work.

 We also offer NCEA Scholarship classes for our high achieving students to work on curriculum content that is beyond that expected of a Year 13 NCEA Level 3 student.

 We are currently phasing out the Cambridge curriculum.
-The year 11 cohort of 2017 will be the last group of students with the option to follow the pathway of IGCSE in year 11, AS Maths in year 12 and A2 Maths in year 13.
+The Year 12 cohort of 2018 will be the last group of students with the option to follow the pathway of AS Maths in year 12 and A2 Maths in year 13.